Repositories of the Lino framework¶

 Project homepage: https://github.com/lino-framework/xl

-right now, plus a collection of demo projects and examples (see
+(which you are reading right now), a collection of demo projects (in

 Project homepage: https://gitlab.com/lino-framework/book